What is the Michigan Value Collaborative (MVC)?

 How do we schedule meetings with MVC leadership to further discuss the data reports?

 The MVC Coordinating Center is available to meet with you and others from your hospital to review your data and suggest areas where quality can be improved.
-Simply contact the Program Manager, Andrea McVeigh, to schedule a meeting time.
+Simply contact the Program Manager, Kristyn Vermeesch, to schedule a meeting time.